 Show All Answers

-Repairs or modifications to achieve accessibility that are urgently needed to make the housing safe, sanitary or habitable are eligible for assistance.
+Repairs and/or modifications to achieve accessibility that are needed to make the housing safe, sanitary or habitable are eligible for assistance.
 Community Development staff will inspect the unit to determine if requested repair is eligible.
 Eligible Repairs:

 When a repair is covered by an insurance policy and only a portion of the cost to repair is covered, the owner must sign over insurance claim payment(s) to the City of Denton before work may begin.
 Owner insurance funds will be deposited into an escrow account and will be expended first when contractor payments are approved.
 If owner has already spent insurance funds on repairs, owner must provide proof of payment and detailed documentation of work completed before a decision can be made if the repair is eligible for funding.

 Unsafe and substandard structures that cannot be made safe for habitation with the maximum allowed or less will not be eligible for assistance.
 The owner will receive a letter notifying of the hazards and why assistance is being denied.
 Under such circumstances, Community Development Division will recommend a household seek safe housing as soon as possible.

 Once the approved repairs are completed and the contractor(s) receives payment, no additional repairs can be requested or approved.